 This pattern was very easy, and I love the look of the stitchwork.
 This scarf is so pretty that I think I am going to make myself one too!
 Even my son asked for one.
 This would make a great gift for anyone who likes to be bundled up in the winter!

 Viewing posts tagged with: Fall Accessory

-This is a free crochet pattern for how to crochet the Little Pebbles Scarf – an easy scarf pattern worked in an easy textured pattern created with simple single and treble crochets.
-Four sizes included.
+This is a free crochet pattern for how to crochet the Octavia Scarf – an easy scarf pattern worked in simple half double crochets with some front and back post stitches in there to create the textured lines.
+Four sizes included and video tutorials.